-You can also remove a subdomain using the cPanel Subdomains panel.
+You can easily remove a subdomain using the Subdomains panel.

-To delete a subdomain, go to Subdomains > Modify a Subdomain, locate the subdomain you want to delete and click Remove …
+To delete a subdomain, go to Subdomains > Modify a Subdomain, then locate the subdomain to be deleted and click Remove …

 If you are sure that you want to permanently remove the subdomain, click on the ‘Delete Subdomain’ button …